emberjs/rfcs/text/0000-embroider-v2-package-format.md

 This also applies recursively -- if your addon wants to use an addon that needs `ember-data`, your addon should also list `ember-data` as a `peerDependency`.
 The clearest documented description of how recursive peerDependencies should work is in the [Yarn PnP Formal Guarantees](https://github.com/yarnpkg/rfcs/blob/master/accepted/0000-plug-an-play.md#c-formal-plugnplay-guarantees).

 `ember-source` provides many "virtual" packages like `@ember/component`.
 If they were real packages, they would be `peerDependencies`, but having non-real packages in package.json is likely to result in errors.
 Pedantically, they can be listed in **externals** instead.
-In practice, they are a well-known set that we can always handle correctly automatically, so it's not very imporant whether an addon includes them in **externals**.
+In practice, they are a well-known set that we can always handle correctly automatically, so it's not very important whether an addon includes them in **externals**.

 ### Optional Peer Dependencies